|

 Photo: Charlie Miller

-Obviously I was nervous recovering such a family heirloom.
-The new fabric just blends in so much better with my home decor and I think my Grandparents would be so happy I am keeping their chair in the family too!
+Obviously, I was nervous about recovering such a family heirloom.
+The new fabric just blends in so much better with my home decor and I think my Grandparents would be so happy I am keeping their piece of furniture in the family too!

 how to reupholster a dining chair - after